thegetty/quire-docs/content/docs-v1/sequences.md

         - sequence
 ```

+The `id` refers to the directory where your sequence is located as described in the [Add the Images to Your Project](#add-the-images-to-your-project) section above.

+The `behavior` attribute must always include both `continuous` and `sequence`.
 (The `behavior` values are based on the [IIIF presentation API](https://iiif.io/api/presentation/3.0/#behavior).
 Currently only `continuous` and `sequence` are supported in Quire.)

 ### Change the Direction

 By default, the images will be shown one after the other as the user clicks and drags from left to right.
-This can be changed by declaring the `viewing_direction` as `"right-to-left"`.
+This can be changed by adding a `viewing_direction` attribute with the value `"right-to-left"`.

 ```yaml
 - id: "rotating-figure"